preetparmar/Search-Console-API/README.md

 - I have also created a GUI using tkinter library in order to make it user friendly.
 - Things I learned during the project:
 	- Google Authorization Library
-	- Python Libraries: tkinter, pandas, datetime, os
+	- Python Libraries: pandas, datetime, os
 	- Python Classes
 	- Error Handling
+	- tkinter:
+		- Canvas, Frames and Design
+		- Widgets: Buttons, List Box, Text Entry
+		- Scrollbars

 Please feel free to leave a feedback at preetparmar@outlook.com